 www.HealthyHearing.com |

-Assistive listening devices (ALDs) for hearing loss
+Assistive listening devices: How they people with hearing loss

-Contributed by Joy Victory, managing editor, Healthy Hearing Assistive listening devices (ALDs) enable personal connections to audio sources for music and TV.
-Similarly, assistive listening systems (ALS) help in places like theaters and lecture halls.
 If you have hearing loss, it is likely hearing aids will be a tremendous help to you in your daily life.
 But what about situations when your hearing aids aren’t quite enough?
-First, make sure you've read up on tips for communicating with hearing loss.
-Next, look into the large variety of assistive listening devices (ALDs) and assistive listening systems (ALSs) that fill the gap in both private and public settings.
-Types of assistive listening devices![]() Smartphones and apps also provide many ALD-like tools.
+That's where hearing assistive technology like assistive listening devices (ALDs) and assistive listening systems (ALSs) come in.
+What are assistive listening devices?Assistive listening devices are tools that have been designed to amplify sound for people with hearing loss in specific settings, both for at home and in public places.
+Anyone who has toured a museum while wearing a special headset has used an assistive listening system, for example.
+Types of assistive listening devices![]() listening device.
+The sound can be routed to your hearing aids or a headset you wear.
 Assistive listening devices enable personal connections to devices, making it easier to hear or communicate.
-They include amplified telephones, hearing aid compatible phones and smartphones, television compatible devices, and alerting devices.
-Amplified and captioned telephonesAmplified phones are specifically designed for people with hearing loss, allowing you to turn up the volume as necessary to hear speech clearly.
+They include amplified telephones, hearing aid compatible phones and smartphones, television compatible devices, alerting devices, and remote microphones.
+Let's look closer at each category: Amplified and captioned telephonesAmplified phones are specifically designed for people with hearing loss, allowing you to turn up the volume as necessary to hear speech clearly.
 You do not need to wear hearing aids to benefit from these devices.
-They can make it easier to hear high-pitched sounds, the same sounds many people with hearing loss struggle to hear.
+They can make it easier to hear high-pitched sounds, which many people with hearing loss struggle to hear.
 These phones sometimes also feature amplified ring tones so you’ll never miss a call.
-Also, captioned phones provide real-time captioning, which are particularly helpful for people with severe to profound hearing loss.
+Also, captioned phones provide real-time captioning, which can be particularly helpful for people with severe to profound hearing loss.
 Hearing aid compatible phones and telecoilsBy law, telephone manufacturers must make phones compatible with hearing aids.
-This includes smartphones like iPhones and Androids.
+This includes smartphones like iPhones and Androids. ![]() assistive listening devices, by vibrating to alert you to notifications, like an incoming phone call.
 Hearing aid compatible phones generally use either acoustic or telecoil coupling.
 Acoustic coupling picks up and amplifies sounds from the phone as well as any noise around you.
 Telecoil coupling requires your hearing aid to be equipped with a telecoil, a special feature that only picks up the phone signal for amplification.
-Telecoils in hearing aids are desirable for many people because background noise is blocked out during phone calls.
-"Many hearing aids are equipped with a built-in telecoil but the audiologist may have not activated it," says Dr. Juliëtte Sterkens, an audiologist with the Hearing Loss Association of America (HLAA).
+Telecoils in hearing aids are desirable for many people because it blocks out background noise during phone calls.
+"Many hearing aids are equipped with a built-in telecoil but the audiologist may have not activated it," says Dr. Juliëtte Sterkens, an audiologist with HLAA.
 She recommends consumers ask their provider about telecoils.
 Another option is for consumers to search HLAA support chapters, where peers can give an in-person demonstration.
 "People can benefit from this telecoil feature, especially if they spend significant time on the phone or in a theater," Sterkens explains.
-Additionally, phone apps can serve as their own unique ALDs.
+Apps and watchesAdditionally, phone apps and smart watches can serve as their own unique ALDs.
 For example, caption apps can provide text translation for speech.
-Assistive listening devices for televisionsWhen you have trouble clearly understanding or hearing the television, watching your favorite shows can become a chore.
+More: How an Apple Watch can help with hearing aids and hearing loss Assistive listening devices for televisionsWhen you have trouble clearly understanding or hearing the television, watching your favorite shows can become a chore.
 Turning up the television isn’t always the best option since it can make sound distorted and even more difficult to understand.
-And, when you’re watching TV with others, maxing out the volume isn’t always a popular option.
+Not to mention, when you’re watching TV with others, maxing out the volume isn’t always a popular option.
 There are several television ALDs that can work for you whether or not you already wear hearing aids.
 Some television amplifiers work even without hearing aids.
 For example, TV Ears® is a popular and relatively inexpensive wireless headset with a personal volume control that plugs directly into your TV’s earphone socket.
 Alerting devicesMost ALDs help make listening easier, but some also help you stay connected to what is going on around you and improve your safety.
 These alerting devices rely on amplified sounds, visual cues and even vibrations to alert you to sounds in your environment.
-Some examples of alerting devices include vibrating alarm clocks to help you start your day on time, doorbell alerts that use flashing lights to let you know a visitor is at your door, vibrating and flashing smoke and carbon monoxide detectors.
-Assistive listening systems for public settings![]() access hearing loops.
-Assistive listening systems (ALSs) generally refers to system-wide technology that's useful in public settings such as a theater, airport, church or lecture hall.
-The Americans with Disabilities Act, or ADA, mandates that most public places offer some type of assistive listening system.
-There are three types of ALSs recognized by the ADA:
+Some examples of alerting devices include vibrating alarm clocks to help you start your day on time, doorbell alerts that use flashing lights to let you know a visitor is at your door, as well as vibrating and flashing smoke and carbon monoxide detectors.
+Telephone IP relay serviceIP relay is a service that allows people with hearing and speech disabilities to make and receive phone calls using an operator (also known as a communication assistant) as a go-between.
+The user types messages on a smartphone, tablet, laptop, or desktop computer with an Internet connection, and the operator reads those messages aloud to the other person.
+Remote microphonesRemote microphones are small, wireless devices that help hearing aid users hear more clearly in challenging listening environments, like noisy restaurants.
+They can be particularly beneficial for people with more severe hearing loss and those that struggle to process sound when there is background noise.
+Remote microphones can be clipped to a speaker's clothing or placed on a table.
+Using Bluetooth, the speaker's voice is transmitted directly into a person's hearing aids improving speech clarity and making it much easier to hold a conversation.
+Do ALDs work the same as hearing aids?While assistive listening devices can make hearing easier, they are not the same as hearing aids.
+"Prescriptive hearing aids take into account your actual hearing test results and amplify only where you need help," said Dr. Paige Gainey, AuD at Total Hearing Care in Dallas, TX.
+"In contrast, assistive listening devices are supplementary tools that help improve listening in specific situations, like noisy environments, group discussions, or while watching TV."
+Dr. Gainey notes that these technologies are meant to complement hearing aids and enhance their functionality.
+"Think of ALDs as giving you a boost over what hearing aids can offer."

 You are reading about: Related topics